 Antenna beamwidth is the angular measure of the antenna pattern coverage.
 As seen in the figure, the main beam is a region around maximum radiation.
 This beam is also called the major lobe, or main lobe of the antenna.

 which the magnitude of the radiation pattern decreases by

 the elevation plane pattern.
-The elevation plane pattern shown
+The elevation plane pattern shown captures the E-plane

 d = dipole; patternElevation(d,70e6)

-azimuth plane pattern of a dipole antenna.
-The azimuthal variation
+the azimuth plane pattern of a dipole antenna.
+The azimuthal variation in pattern

 d = dipole; patternAzimuth(d,70e6)